-(a) If an Event of Default occurs with respect to a Defaulting Party at any time during the term of this Agreement or any Transaction, the other Party (“Non-Defaulting Party”) may, in its sole discretion, do any or all of the following: (i) establish a date (which date shall be no earlier than the date that such notice is given to the Defaulting Party) (“Early Termination Date”) on which all Transactions will terminate (individually, a “Terminated Transaction, and collectively, the “Terminated Transactions”), provided, however, if an event described in Section 8.2(iv) occurs and applicable law prohibits the early termination of Transaction(s) after the occurrence of such an event, the Early Termination Date shall be deemed to have occurred immediately prior to such event(s); (ii) withhold any payments due in respect of the Terminated Transaction(s), (iii) suspend performance, and/or (iv) exercise such other remedies as may be provided in this Agreement.
+(a) If an Event of Default occurs and is continuing with respect to a Defaulting Party at any time during the term of this Agreement or any Transaction, the other Party (“Non-Defaulting Party”) may, in its sole discretion, do any or all of the following: (i) establish a date (which date shall be no earlier than the date that such notice is given to the Defaulting Party) (“Early Termination Date”) on which all Transactions will terminate (individually, a “Terminated Transaction, and collectively, the “Terminated Transactions”), provided, however, if an event described in Section 8.1(iv) occurs and applicable law prohibits the early termination of Transaction(s) after the occurrence of such an event, the Early Termination Date shall be deemed to have occurred immediately prior to such event(s); (ii) withhold any payments due in respect of the Terminated Transaction(s), (iii) suspend performance, and/or (iv) exercise such other remedies as may be provided in this Agreement.

 (b) If an Early Termination Date is established, the Non-Defaulting Party shall in good faith calculate its Gains, or Losses and Costs, resulting from the termination of the Terminated Transaction(s), aggregate such Gains, Losses and Costs with respect to all Terminated Transactions into a single net amount, and then notify the Defaulting Party of the net amount owed or owing (the "Early Termination Payment").
 The Non-Defaulting Party will calculate the Early Termination Payment as of the Early Termination Date, or, if that is not reasonably practicable, as of the earliest date thereafter that is reasonably practicable.
 If the Non-Defaulting Party’s aggregate Losses and Costs exceed its aggregate Gains, the Defaulting Party shall, within five (5) days of its receipt of such notice pay the net amount to the Non-Defaulting Party, including interest at the Interest Rate from the Early Termination Date until paid.
-If the Non-Defaulting Party’s aggregate Gains exceed its aggregate Losses and Costs, if any, resulting from such early termination, the Non-Defaulting Party shall, after giving effect to any setoff rights, pay the net amount without interest to the Defaulting Party on the date twenty (20) days after the Early Termination Date.
+If the Non-Defaulting Party’s aggregate Gains exceed its aggregate Losses and Costs, if any, resulting from such early termination, the Non-Defaulting Party shall, after giving effect to any setoff rights, pay the net amount without interest to the Defaulting Party on the date five (5) days after the Early Termination Date.
 If an Event of Default occurs and/or an Early Termination Date is established, the Non-Defaulting Party may (at its election and to the extent permitted under applicable law) set off any or all amounts which the Defaulting Party owes to the Non-Defaulting Party (under this Agreement or otherwise) against any or all amounts which the Non-Defaulting Party owes to the Defaulting Party (whether under this Agreement or otherwise).
 Notwithstanding any provision to the contrary contained in this Agreement or in a Confirmation, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any net amount due to an early termination until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion that (i) all amounts due and payable as of the Early Termination Date by the Defaulting Party under all transactions with the Non-Defaulting Party have been fully and finally paid, and (ii) all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party under this Agreement or otherwise which are due and payable as of the Early Termination Date have been fully and finally performed.